hashicorp/design-system/website/docs/components/time/partials/code/how-to-use.md

 !!!
 Info

 The Time component exists only in code.
 The Figma equivalent would be a manually input text object with a formatted string.
+For writing guidelines related to this component, read our content [Date and Time](content/writing-guidelines#date-and-time) section.

 !!!